Baaggii/erp-web-next/docs/transaction-form-config.md

 - **moduleLabel** – optional label for the parent module
 - **allowedBranches** – restrict usage to these branch IDs
 - **allowedDepartments** – restrict usage to these department IDs
-- **dateField** – name of the date column prefilled with today and used for date filtering
-- **transactionTypeField** – column storing the transaction type used for filtering
-- **transactionTypeValue** – default value placed in `transactionTypeField`
-- **imageNameFields** – list of columns that contain image file names to show

 Example snippet: